Friday

 He smelled better.

 His hair was clean.
 He’d shaved.
-Instead of sweatpants and a ketchup-stained tee, he wore jeans and a navy polo.
-And unbelievably—miraculously—he was wearing mid-ankle boots that had been polished.
+Instead of sweatpants and a ketchup-stained tee, he wore khakis and a navy polo.
+And unbelievably—miraculously—he was wearing shoes that had been polished.

 Polished.